h-ayat/dimdah/dimdah.md

 ### The AI Collaboration Challenge

-Despite the superb performance of AI-powered tools (like Claude) in delivering code, they exhibit a critical limitation: **the bigger the context of a codebase, the worse they perform**.
-This isn't just a token limit issue — it's about maintaining coherence across large, interconnected systems.
+Despite the impressive performance of modern AI coding assistants (such as Claude, GitHub Copilot, and others) in delivering code, they exhibit a critical limitation: **the larger and more interconnected a codebase, the harder it becomes to maintain coherence**.
+This isn't just about token limits — it's about reasoning across complex dependency graphs.
 When everything depends on everything else:

-- AI agents struggle to reason about side effects
+- AI agents struggle to reason about side effects and implicit coupling
-- Context windows fill with tangentially related code
+- Context windows fill with tangentially related code, diluting focus
-- Suggestions become less precise and more error-prone
+- Code suggestions become less precise and more error-prone
 - The cognitive burden shifts from human to machine, but doesn't disappear

-DIMDAh is designed to be AI-friendly: clear boundaries mean AI agents can understand and modify isolated units effectively, just like human developers.
+DIMDAh is designed to be AI-friendly: clear architectural boundaries mean AI agents can understand and modify isolated units effectively, just like human developers.
+By constraining the "blast radius" of each change, both humans and AI can work more confidently.

 ### The DIMDAh Approach